DEIS-Project-EU/DDI-Scripting-Tools/ODE_Metamodel/README.md

 ![Image of Metamodel](https://github.com/DEIS-Project-EU/DDI-Scripting-Tools/tree/master/ODE_Metamodel/Images/ODEv2.tif)

 The metamodel is defined with Eclipse Modeling Framework (EMF).
-For further information about EMF click [here](https://www.eclipse.org/modeling/emf/).
+For further information about EMF click [here](https://www.eclipse.org/modeling/emf/)

 ## Change metamodel

-If you use the ODE Tooladapter, please follow instructions descibed [here] (https://github.com/DEIS-Project-EU/DDI-Scripting-Tools/tree/master/ODE_Tooladapter#metamodel-change-adaption) after changing the metamodel.
+If you use the ODE Tooladapter, please follow instructions descibed [here](https://github.com/DEIS-Project-EU/DDI-Scripting-Tools/tree/master/ODE_Tooladapter#metamodel-change-adaption) after changing the metamodel.

 To update the metamodel you have to perform following steps: